dpersing/netlify-site/pages/home.md

   <figcaption>Illustration by <a href="https://covatar.com/collections/tsunaeshis-style">Tsunaeshi</a></figcaption>
 </figure>

-I’m an independent digital accessibility consultant who focuses on accessibility education and operations.
-I help organizations create accessibility programming and workflows that are sustainable and center equity and inclusion for disabled people.
+I’m an independent digital accessibility consultant.
+I focus on accessibility education and operations.
+I help organizations create programs built on:

+-  Sustainability
+- Relationships
+- Equity for disabled people

-I've written a book called [_The Accessibility Operations Guidebook_](/book/), which is currently in beta review.
-It should be available in fall of 2024.
+I've written a book called _[The Accessibility Operations Guidebook](/book/)_. which is currently in beta review.
+It will be available in fall of 2024.